 Company's liabilities towards defined benefit scheme and other long term benefit plans are determined using the projected unit credit method.
 Actuarial valuation under projected unit credit method are carried out at Balance Sheet date, Actuarial gains/losses are recognised in Profit and Loss Account in the period of occurrence of such gains and losses.
 Past service cost is recognised immediately to the extent benefits are vested otherwise it is amortised on straight line basis over running average periods until the benefits become vested.
-The retirement benefit obligation recognised in Balance Sheet represents present value of the defined benefit obligations as adjusted for unrecognised past service cost and as reduced by fair value of scheme assets.
-Any asset resulting from this calculation is limited to past service cost, the present value is available refunds and reduction in future contribution to the scheme.
+The retirement benefit obligation recognised in Balance Sheet represents present value of the defined benefit obligations as adjusted for unrecognised past service cost, the present value is available refunds and reduction in future contribution to the scheme.

-Short Term Employee Benefits
+c) Short Term Employee Benefits